 Ralph earned his music degree at Northwestern University where he studied with renowned musician and teacher Arnold Jacobs.
-Three books have been published covering Mr. Jacobs’ celebrated career, which included forty-four years as Principal Tubaist with the Chicago Symphony Orchestra.
+Five books have been published covering Mr. Jacobs’ celebrated career, which included forty-four years as Principal Tubaist with the Chicago Symphony Orchestra.
 At Northwestern University, Ralph played and soloed with Jazz Ensemble I, which twice won Best Big Band at the Notre Dame Jazz Festival.

 Subsequently, Ralph won an international audition for the Basel Symphony Orchestra.
 Basel is Switzerland’s third-largest city.
 There he performed under renowned conductors including Pierre Boulez and Antal Dorati.
 During five years in Europe, he performed as a soloist on Swiss Radio, and played in the Vienna Philharmonic at the Salzburg Music Festival in Austria under Herbert von Karajan, Claudio Abbado, and Lorin Maazel.
 Ralph then freelanced for two years in New York City with various jazz and classical ensembles.